hkaiopen/webtest/README.md

 In regarding to the test executions, the script uses **Selenium Webdriver APIs to click and sendKeys by identifying the right elements.
 The key point solved is that when encountering the element whose Attribute value is display: none or readonly, I alter the HTML Attribute by executing javascript, so that Selenium Webdriver could see and input the elements.**

 I also refine the given user story as belows.
+And have captured the screen during test execution as a video.

 Thank you for your time and consideration!